DylanSchmidt2/Challenge-4-repo/README.md

 ### Bugs

-###### Due to the learning curb of JQuery and Boostrap, I didnt have much time to fine tune this application, subsequently, it has bugs.
+###### Due to the learning curb of JQuery, I didnt have much time to fine tune this application, subsequently, it has bugs.
 * Last question to game will prompt "Game Over" reguardless of correct or incorrect answer
 * You cannot play the game more than once without refreshing
 * The game 'technically' does not end at 0 seconds, it will still accept user input after